-Update: The June 2018 Android Security Patch is now available for download.
-The new June Security Patch is based on official Android 8.1 Oreo with many new upgrades.
-Official Android 8.1 stared rolling out with December 2017 Security Patch.
+Update: The July 2018 Android Security Patch is now available for download.
+The new June or July Security Patch is based on official Android 8.1 Oreo with many new upgrades.
+Official Android 8.1 stared rolling out with July 2018 Security Patch.
 We have also seen several Android P Developer Previews for the Google Pixel, Pixel 2 (XL), Pixel (XL) First Gen., and phones from OnePlus, Sony, Xiaomi, Nokia, Vivo, OPPO, Essential.
 The factory images and OTA update are now available for downloads from Google’s download repositories.
 So get them now and update to latest 8.1 Oreo firmware.

 Apart from the Android 8.1 release, Google also launched the Android Oreo (Go edition).
 The Go Edition is for low end Android devices which do not have high end specifications.
 It is targeted towards devices having 512 MB or 1 GB of RAM.
 It possess a light weight OS and all the lite apps which do not consume a lot of RAM.
 Google is encouraging developers and smartphone manufacturers to build Android GO ROMS for various devices.

 The Android GO Edition can be explained in 3 key points

 - Performance and storage improvements for the Operating System.

 - A new set of Google apps.
 The designs are lighter and more relevant.

 - You will find a new tuned version of the Google Play Store called the Go Play.

 Moreover, Android P Beta 3 or Developer Preview 4 is now available for several Android devices from Google, Sony, Xiaomi, Sony, Essential Phones, and more.
 We also have the latest Android P 9.0 Launcher.